Affiliate links on Android Authority may earn us a commission. Learn more.

 Android TV problems and how to fix them

-Note: I used a TCL Android TV running Android 10 for the steps mentioned below.
-They might be slightly different, depending on the TV you have.
+Editor’s note: We used a TiVi Stream 4K running Android 10 for the steps mentioned below.
+They might be slightly different, depending on the TV you have and its software version.

 Unlike a regular TV, a smart TV depends on an internet connection to function.
 If you face any Wi-Fi or network connectivity problems with Android TV, there are a few ways to troubleshoot them.

 - The network connectivity problem could be because of a time and date mismatch.
-Go to Settings (gear icon)–>Device preferences–>Date and time and enable Automatic date and time (or use Network date and time).
+Go to Settings (gear icon)>Device Preferences>Date & time>Automatic date & time and enable Use Network-provided time.
 Make sure that you have set the correct time zone as well.
 However, if you see a blatant mismatch in the date and time, you can disable the Automatic date and time and set it manually.
 Both solutions have worked for different users.

 Sluggish app performance

-Users often report slow or sluggish app performance with their Android TV.
+Users often report Android TV problems regarding slow or sluggish app performance.
 This is different from when an app fails to load, or loads slowly, likely caused by a slow internet connection.

-- Go to Settings (gear icon)–>Apps and find the problematic app.
-Select both Clear cache and Clear storage.
+- Go to Settings (gear icon)>Apps and find the problematic app.
+Select both Clear cache and Clear data.
 You will need to sign in to the app again, but it should work as expected.

 - If that doesn’t work, it might be better to uninstall and reinstall the app.
 In the same menu, select Uninstall.
 You can find the app in the TV’s Google Play Store and install it again.